Estate & Probate

 As solicitors with experience of all aspects of probate and estate administration, we can remove the burden from you, completing the legalities and paperwork quickly and efficiently, taking care of everything on your behalf.

-We will collect money owed, sell or transfer assets, deal with possessions, pay inheritance tax and distribute the remainder of the estate so everything is managed to the very highest professional standards.
+We will collect money owed, sell or transfer assets, deal with possessions, pay inheritance tax, settle other debts and distribute the remainder of the estate so everything is managed to the very highest professional standards.

 Some clients choose to name us in their will as an executor or joint executor.
 It is something we are happy to do to give added peace of mind.